 Generic Name: tobramycin (inhalation) (toe bra MY sin)

-Brand Name: Bethkis, Tobi, Tobi Podhaler, Tobramycin Sulfate
+Brand Name: Bethkis, Kitabis Pak, Tobi, Tobi Podhaler

-Tobramycin inhalation is inhaled into the lungs using a nebulizer.
-Tobramycin inhalation is used to treat lung infections in patients with cystic fibrosis.
+Bethkis is an antibiotic that is inhaled into the lungs using a nebulizer.
+This medicine inhalation is used to treat lung infections in patients with cystic fibrosis.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.